Trusted WordPress tutorials, when you need them most.

 Note that you will need to use a square picture.
 The plugin recommends making the site icon size at least 260 pixels in both width and height but no smaller than 70 pixels.

-Once you’ve chosen an image, simply hit the ‘Generate favicon’ button.
+Once you’ve chosen an image, go ahead and hit the ‘Generate favicon’ button.

 Clicking the Generate favicon button on the Favicon by RealFaviconGenerator plugin page